DeveloperAlaa/Expense-Tracker-App-in-Typescript/readme.md

-# This is an expense tracker built with html , css and typescript and the localStorage API
+# This is an expense tracker built with html, css, typescript and the localStorage API

 ### **Note:-** Make sure you have typescript installed locally on your machine when cloning the project